confluentinc/ksql/docs/operate-and-deploy/installation/server-config/index.md

 # Non-routable wildcard ip:
 listeners=http://0.0.0.0:8088

-# External accessible name that will resolve to the IP of the machine:
+# Externally accessible name that resolves to the IP of the machine:
 ksql.advertised.listener=http://host1.internal.example.com:8088
 ```